vindarel/bookshops/README.md

 # Changelog

+## 0.3.1

+- added search of DVDs
+- updated french scapers (first time needed in four years).

+## 0.2.2

 - remove deprecated import from ods/csv feature.
+Might do a simpler one in the future.

 ## 0.2.1